 The following factors are thought to make CFS/ME worse:

-- Recurring viral or bacterial infections.
+- Recurring infections with viral or bacterial germs.

 - Not being active enough, or even being too active.